Chief Scientist, Software Solutions Division, SEI Fellow

-Linda Northrop has more than 35 years of experience in the software development field as a practitioner, researcher, manager, consultant, and educator.
-She is currently director of the Research, Technology and System Solutions Program at the SEI where she leads the work in architecture-centric engineering, software product lines, system-of-systems practice , and ultra-large-scale systems research.
+Linda Northrop has more than 40 years of experience in the software development field as a practitioner, researcher, manager, consultant, and educator.
+She is currently Chief Scientist of the Software Solutions Division at the SEI, where she leads the technical agenda in architecture-centric engineering, software development and acquisition practices, measurement, software product lines, cyber-physical systems, advanced mobile systems, and ultra-large-scale systems.
+She led a cross-disciplinary research group on ultra-large-scale systems that resulted in the book Ultra-Large-Scale Systems: The Software Challenge of the Future, which has motivated research at the SEI and around the world.
 Under her leadership, the SEI has developed software architecture and product line methods that are used worldwide, a series of five highly acclaimed books, and software architecture and software product line curricula that include 11 courses and 6 certificate programs.

 She completed her undergraduate education at LeMoyne College and her graduate education at the State University College of New York at Brockport, Rochester Institute of Technology, and the University of Rochester.

 Please tell us what you